top of page

 My husband and I invented resin micro cutters and these cutters have the smallest details and thinnest cutting edge on the market.
 We use a combination of different type of engineering resins, to make a premium quality tool for professionals.

-Cleaning - Try to avoid sharp metal things like needles.
-If the clay gets stucked in the cutter, you can wash it out with alcohol or soapy water and interdental brushes.
+Here’s a video showing how I clean my micro cutters. you can wash it out with alcohol or soapy water and interdental brushes.
 Here is a video, how I clean my micro cutters.

 Tool for professionals - I strongly recommend our resin cutters for those who have experience with clay - especially the expert cutters with three red stars on their photos.
-These cutters were optimized for miniature making and miniaturists work with thinner clay than polymer clay artists from other fields.
+The PAC-PEN micro cutters were optimized for miniature making and miniaturists work with thinner clay than polymer clay artists from other fields.
 While most of our cutters can handle clay up to 3mm thick, the expert cutters work with clay that is no more than 1mm thick.

 Using the micro cutter nozzles without pen - These cutters come with less than 0.2mm cutting edges.
 The pen provides a safer and more secure grip on the nozzle, allowing for more precise pressure control and ensuring that the nozzle is held at the correct angle.
 This not only extends the lifetime of your nozzle but also results in cleaner and more precise cuts.
 The difference between pieces cut with and without the pen is noticeable - using the pen makes it much easier to achieve nice, clean cuts.